 Income Statement Comparison

-The table below presents a comparison of the income statements of monday.com Ltd. and Asana, Inc. for their most recent fiscal years, showcasing key financial metrics.
+The following table provides a summary of the most recent income statements for monday.com Ltd. and Asana, Inc., highlighting key financial metrics for each company.

 Metricmonday.com Ltd.Asana, Inc.